 In the dappled shade of a popular urban park lies what is often referred to as Glasgow's most ancient visitor attraction.
 Fossil Grove comprises 9 fossilised tree stumps - complete with parts of their root systems - inside a slightly dilapidated building which you might otherwise mistake for public toilets within the grounds of Victoria Park.
 The fossils remain in situ where they were discovered in 1887 and are 325 million years old; they appear still to be in relatively good condition despite tectonic movements, World War II bombing and recent humidity issues.
-What this site really needs though is a better building to house them, better marketing and consistent opening hours... though the dates listed below should be correct for 2018, at least.
+Finding accurate opening times has been difficult in previous years, but a new website for 2019 suggests these problems may be in the past.

 |[Fossil Grove (14/5/18)]|